 Section 1.
-When an employee experiences behavior from members of the public that to a reasonable person is intimidating, hostile, threatening, violent or abusive the employee shall immediately report the incident to their supervisor.
+When an employee experiences behavior from members of the public that to a reasonable person is intimidating, hostile, threatening, violent or abusive the employee shall immediately report the incident to their supervisor using their agency's incident reporting process identifying the date and time, location, personnel present, and other known details regarding the incident.
+Management will notify the employee of any applicable resources.
 In the absence of the supervisor, the incident shall be immediately reported to the next higher level supervisor, another manager, the Agency human resources section, or DAS CHRO.
-The supervisor shall take appropriate action immediately to aid and insure the safety of the employee in accordance with the statewide Violence-Free Workplace Policy (50.010.02), Article 101-Safety and Health, Section 7 and any applicable Agency policies or procedures.
+The supervisor shall take appropriate action immediately to aid and insure ensure the safety of the employee in accordance with the statewide Violence-Free Workplace Policy (50.010.02), Article 101-Safety and Health, Section 7 and any applicable Agency policies or procedures.
+If an Agency is made aware of a specific threat to a worksite, then management shall notify all affected employees in the identified worksite.

 Section 2.
 An employee who is required to be in contact with members of the public who the employee reasonably believes poses a risk of engaging in intimidating, hostile, threatening, violent or abusive behavior shall express their safety-related concerns to their supervisor.
 The supervisor and the employee shall then meet and confer about the employee's concerns.
 If the risk is significant, the supervisor and the employee shall develop a plan to address the employee's safety-related concerns in accordance with the statewide Violence-Free Workplace Policy (50.010.02), Article 101-Safety and Health, Section 7 and any applicable Agency policies or procedures.
+Management shall distribute relevant items from the plan to all affected employees in the identified worksite.